Entertainment & Special Event Insurance — Kelly Insurance Group

 HOW TO GET HIP HOP CONCERT INSURANCE THROUGH KIG

-KIG makes the process of obtaining hip hop and rap event insurance as fast and straightforward as possible.
-Here is how the process works from first contact to bound policy.
+KIG keeps the process of getting hip hop and rap event coverage fast and straightforward.
+Here is how it works, from first contact to bound policy.

 1

-CONTACT KIG — CALL, TEXT, OR COMPLETE THE ONLINE QUOTE FORM
+CONTACT KIG — CALL, TEXT, OR USE THE ONLINE QUOTE FORM

-The fastest way to get started is our Special Event Insurance Quote Form — fill it out online and we'll have everything we need to go to market on your behalf right away.
-You can also reach us by phone or text at (412) 212-8577.
-Give us the basic event details — date, venue, artist, expected attendance, and whether alcohol will be served.
-The more detail you provide upfront, the faster we can quote.
+The fastest start is our Special Event Insurance Quote Form — fill it out online and we'll have what we need to go to market on your behalf.
+You can also call or text us at 1-412-212-2800.
+Give us the basics — date, venue, artist, expected attendance, and whether alcohol will be served.
+The more detail upfront, the faster we can quote.

 2